Quickstart Guide (iOS Edition only)

 Eyeware Beam Quickstart Guide

-Turn your iPhone or iPad into an eye and head tracker following these onboarding steps
+Turn your iPhone or iPad into an eye tracker and head tracker following these onboarding steps

 Head and eye tracking will only work on one PC monitor.
-Designate the PC monitor you will use as the main display if you are using multiple monitors.
-To change the main display:
+Designate the PC monitor you will use as the main display if you use multiple monitors.
+To choose your main display:

 - Right-click on an empty space on the Desktop and select Display Settings from the menu.